Late Night Food in Brunswick 2026: Where to Eat After 10pm

 The menu runs deep with classic Turkish fare — adana kebabs, pide, lahmacun, mixed grills — and the whole thing is underpinned by proper charcoal cooking.
 After 10pm, the kitchen narrows to the essentials: chicken kebabs, lamb skewers, and the kind of rice-and-meat combos that do exactly what they promise.

 The late-night crowd knows to order the chicken kebab with extra garlic sauce and a side of ezme.
-It’s a formula that’s worked since the Fraser government, and nobody’s in a hurry to change it.
+It is a formula that has worked for decades, and nobody is in a hurry to change it.

-🔥 THE MOVE If it’s after 10:30pm and you’re on Sydney Road, Alasya is the safest bet for a proper sit-down meal with table service.
+The move: If it is after 10:30pm and you are on Sydney Road, Alasya is the safest bet for a proper sit-down meal with table service.
 Most other restaurants have closed the kitchen.
 Alasya keeps the charcoal lit until 11.
-Go early enough to get a full menu, or accept the streamlined late-night selection — either way, it’s the real deal.
+Go early enough to get a full menu, or accept the streamlined late-night selection — either way, it is the real deal.

 2. Munchies at Bar Oussou